beccakin-dev/CarFaxiOSChallenge_Rebecca_Akinlaja/README.md

 # Purpose

-This iOS application is developed as part of the interview process with Carfax.
+This iOS application was developed as part of the interview process with CarFax.

 # About